sngillard/WGU_Transfer_Courses/README.md

 Version Control, Java Fundamentals, Java Frameworks, Back-End Programming, Advanced Java, Discrete Math II, Linux Foundations, Operating Systems for Programmers, Data Structures and Algorithms II, Business of IT-Applications, Software Engineering, Software Design and Quality Assurance, Computer Science Capstone.

 Additionally, I have the option to take new courses starting in January 2025, including:
-Advanced AI & Machine Learning, AI Optimization for Computer Science, Practical Applications of Prompt Engineering
+Advanced AI & Machine Learning, AI Optimization for Computer Science, Practical Applications of Prompt Engineering.
 Given the growing demand for artificial intelligence skills, I plan to take advantage of these new offerings to expand my knowledge in AI and machine learning.

+As of November 2024, I have completed 72% of the requirements for my Bachelor of Science in Computer Science.